Are Designer Clothes Worth It? – I Think So…

 Who’s The Better Shopper?

-For you to really see the effect of both our spending habits we’re going to need to look at this from a five-year perspective.
+For you to really see the effect of both the spending habits we’re going to need to look at this from a five-year perspective.

 Helen – Bargain Shopper